Relationship Pattern Report.

 Example of how your report may read

-The following is a brief example of how patterns may be described within the report:
+The following is one example of how a pattern may be described.

 How your report becomes this specific